 Vythiri to Kuruva Island: 45 km (1.5 hours)

 The most suitable time to visit this island in Wayanad, Kerala is during the winter season from October to March.
+Planning a trip to Kuruva Dweep in Wayanad is advisable as during these months as monsoons have lost their fury.
 The weather during this time is pleasant enough for you to explore this hotspot of exotic flora and fauna as well as engage in exciting activities here.
 Just make sure you do your Kuruva Island booking by August itself for the best accommodation and cheapest flights.

 Here are some of the best Kuruva Island activities that will make your visit to this mini paradise an absolutely thrilling affair.

 You can ride the traditional wooden boats across the shimmering Kabini river of Kerala.
 Or you can also sail on the unique bamboo rafts that will give you a much deeper experience of the local life and culture of Kerala.
+Bamboo rafting is an excellent way to explore Kuruva deep especially for tourists who have an adventure in mind.
 Both will give you an equally wonderful experience of Kabini’s beautiful surroundings.

 You and your dauntlessly brave friends can have an adventure of a lifetime and go trekking in the dense evergreen jungles of Kuruva Island.
 From colourful wild orchids, rare wildlife, to exotic flora, you’ll encounter a surprise at every turn on your hiking journey through the forest.